trvedata/move-op/README.md

 The script logs into the instances by SSH, updates the configuration, runs the experiment, and copies the logs off the instances into `evaluation/data/logs/*.log.gz`.
 Each test run lasts for 10 minutes and then automatically shuts down.

-Those logs are then analysed by the script in `evaluation/data/processing_times.sh`.
+This repository contains the logs from our evaluation in the following directories:

+* `evaluation/data/logs-crdt-generated`: Running in CRDT mode, using the code extracted from Isabelle.
+* `evaluation/data/logs-crdt-optimised`: Running in CRDT mode, using the hand-optimised (not verified) implementation.
+* `evaluation/data/logs-leader-generated`: Running in state machine replication mode, using the code extracted from Isabelle.
+* `evaluation/data/logs-leader-optimised`: Running in state machine replication mode, using the hand-optimised (not verified) implementation.

+Those logs are then analysed by the scripts `evaluation/data/process-crdt.sh` (for mode USE_LEADER=false) and `evaluation/data/process-leader.sh` (for USE_LEADER=true).
+Pass a directory name to these scripts and they will write a file called `summary.data` in that directory.
+Those data files are then used to plot the graphs in the paper using Gnuplot.
+To refresh the graphs:

+    gnuplot crdt-generated.gnuplot
+    gnuplot crdt-optimised.gnuplot
+    gnuplot leader-vs-crdt.gnuplot